 Based on their recommendations, our research policies balance these values and interests to comply with all federal requirements.
 Two Stanford committees conducted a thorough review of the University’s policies related to foreign research engagements: The Foreign Influence Policies and Practices Advisory Committee, convened by the Vice Provost and Dean of Research, reviewed our policies and procedures related to international agreements and funding, researcher disclosures, training and awareness regarding regulations, and related issues.
 Working concurrently, a subcommittee of the Committee on Research (C-Res), a Faculty Senate committee, convened by the C-Res Chair, considered the interaction between these issues and our cherished policies on academic freedom, openness in research, and nondiscrimination in research agreements.

 Disclosure to Sponsors

 Collaborations with foreign or domestic entities in compliance with sponsor requirements in your proposals and reporting.
 These collaborations may include exchanges of personnel, materials, or data, or other significant activity likely to result in co-authorship.

 All ongoing or proposed research projects and sources of support in your Current and Pending Support, Other Support, or Just-in-Time response, when you apply for research funding, following instructions in NIH’s Other Support, NSF’s Current and Pending Support, and similar documentation from other sponsors.

 If you are employed or otherwise funded by SLAC in whole or in part, follow additional SLAC procedures prior to entering into collaborations.

 Check your sponsor’s current disclosure requirements carefully: if in doubt, disclose.

-If you have questions about preparing sponsored research documents, contact:
+If you have questions about preparing sponsored research documents, visit the Office of Research Administration's online disclosure resources or SoM Research Management Group's online disclosure resources.
+You may also contact: